Siege of Kinsale: Battle

 Wingfield immediately formed a forlorn hope with a company of foot (100 men) under Lieutenant Cowel supported by Sir Henry Danvers' Horse (100 men).
-This combined all arms force engaged the Irish skirmishers on the opposite side of the bog and feeding in more shot managed to force the Irish to retire on their main battle.
-Lieutenant Alferez Bustamente watching from within the Spanish ranks commented with disgust that his allies after a minor skirmish at the first ford had called a further retreat and forded another stream in their rear.
+This combined arms force engaged the Irish skirmishers on the opposite side of the bog and, feeding in more shot, managed to force the Irish to retire on their main battle.
+Lieutenant Alferez Bustamente, watching from within the Spanish ranks, commented with disgust that his allies after a minor skirmish at the first ford had called a further retreat and forded another stream in their rear.
 Now on solid ground with the Millwater between them, O'Neill's battle made another stand and waited for the English army's next move.
-During this time it is likely that the Spanish officers attempted to rearrange the Irish forces into the classic Spanish fighting formation the Tercio which in itself was a complex operation even for the most experienced of forces.
-Many of O'Neills Ulstermen may have already been familiar with this maneuver but the recent Cork volunteers and the wilder wood kern may have found it a claustrophobic and terrifying endeavor to stand motionless and packed together to await the attack.
-Indeed it was contrary if not alien to the Irish style of fighting that was signified by their former hit-and-run successes at Clontibret and Yellowford.
-Meanwhile, the English were also reorganizing their forces at the western end of the valley getting ready to move onto the open plain to engage O'Neill.
-From the east side of the stream, Mountjoy could see that the Irish and Spaniards had lined up in two units with a forlorn hope of shot in skirmish order guarding the passage of the ford to their front and the horse formed up behind the battle in reserve.
-A couple of hundred meters farther upstream the Irish retirement had exposed another route across the bog which was exploited by the English horse.
-The troops of Clanrickard, Greames, Tasse, Fleming, Danvers, Godolphin, and Mitchell about 250 riders under the Marshal were able to splash across and outflank the Irish main battle line.
-According to William Farmer the cavalry surgeon, the passage had been forced and held by Wingfield, Greames, and the loudly enthusiastic Richard de Burgh who routed the mounted Irish scouts guarding it.
-The sight of the English horse forming up on the open ground to their right rear caused the Irish skirmishers to fall back on the main battle abandoning the ford and allowing the observant Mountjoy to push more troops across the first ford.
+During this time it is likely that the Spanish officers attempted to rearrange the Irish forces into the classic Spanish fighting formation the Tercio, which in itself was a complex operation even for the most experienced of forces.
+Many of O'Neill's Ulstermen may have already been familiar with this manoeuvre but the recent Cork volunteers and the wilder wood kern may have found it a claustrophobic and terrifying endeavour to stand motionless and packed together to await the attack.
+Indeed, it was contrary, if not alien to the Irish style of fighting, which had been employed in their former hit-and-run successes at Clontibret and Yellowford.
+Meanwhile, the English were also reorganizing their forces at the western end of the valley, getting ready to move onto the open plain to engage O'Neill.
+From the east side of the stream, Mountjoy could see that the Irish and Spaniards had lined up in two units, with a forlorn hope of shot in skirmish order guarding the passage of the ford to their front and the horse formed up behind the battle in reserve.
+A couple of hundred meters farther upstream the Irish retirement had exposed another route across the bog, which was exploited by the English horse.
+The troops of Clanrickard, Greames, Tasse, Fleming, Danvers, Godolphin, and Mitchell—about 250 riders under the Marshal—were able to splash across and outflank the Irish main battle line.
+According to William Farmer, the cavalry surgeon, the passage had been forced and held by Wingfield, Greames, and the loudly enthusiastic Richard de Burgh who routed the mounted Irish scouts guarding it.
+The sight of the English horse forming up on the open ground to their right rear caused the Irish skirmishers to fall back on the main battle, abandoning the ford and allowing the observant Mountjoy to push more troops across the first ford.